ducha-aiki/ransac-tutorial-2020-data/README.md

 The code for running OpenCV RANSACs evaluation on the validation set is coming soon.

-The test data (only input) is coming soon.
+The test data is here http://cmp.felk.cvut.cz/~mishkdmy/CVPR-RANSAC-Tutorial-2020/RANSAC-Tutorial-Data-EF-Test.tar

 [**PyTorch data loader for hdf5 files**](hdf5reader.py)